-To protect the internal components, playback is automatically stopped when a problem is detected while the CD player is being used.
+To protect the internal components, playback is automatically stopped when a problem is detected.

-■If CDs are left inside the CD player or in the ejected position for extended periods
+■If a disc is left inside the CD player or in the ejected position for extended periods

-CDs may be damaged and may not play properly.
+Disc may be damaged and may not play properly.